-Nikki Haley's stops for Georgia senators caps slew of appearances to help GOP candidates
+Nikki Haley's stops for Georgia senators cap slew of appearances to help GOP candidates

 Haley stumped for Sens.
 Loeffler and Perdue on Dec.
 20.